Skip to Main Content

 Set up Basic Gradebook

-Be aware that the gradebook feature allows you to grade materials and give feedback to students.
-It also enables students to keep track of their performance on individual assignments and for how well they are doing in the overall course.
-After understanding this, proceed to do the following:
+The gradebook feature allows you to grade materials and give feedback to students.
+It also enables students to keep track of their performance on individual assignments and in the overall course.
+To set up the gradebook do the following:

-1. In the top right corner of your course, click the gear symbol to access administrative settings.
-Select gradebook setup.
+1. In the top menu of your course, select grades.
+Under grader report, select gradebook setup.

-3. Most faculty use categories to organize and provide weights for graded assignments and activities.
+2. Most faculty use categories to organize their assignments and activities.
 For example, you can designate a category for papers (worth 20% of grade), quizzes (40% of grade), etc. At bottom of page, click add category.
 Choose a name (e.g. Papers), and click save changes.
 Repeat process for other categories.

-5. Any activity (Assignments, Attendance, Quizzes, etc.) will automatically appear within your gradebook.
-To include an item in a category, you can 1) choose the category when creating the item, or 2) move the item so it nests under the category.
-Move an item by clicking the up/down arrow next to the item name in gradebook setup, or by clicking edit and then edit settings to return to the activity settings.
+4. Any activity (Assignments, Attendance, Quizzes, etc.) will automatically appear within your gradebook.
+To include an item in a category, choose the category when creating the item, or move the item so it nests under the category.

-6. You can also add grade items for items that are not submitted within Moodle (e.g. student presentations, items submitted in email or other systems, etc).
-Click add grade item at bottom of gradebook setup page.
+5. You can also add grade items for items that are not submitted within Moodle (e.g. student presentations, items submitted in email or other systems, etc).
+Click add grade item at the top of the gradebook setup page.
 Choose a name..

 Create a Rubric

-7. Choose to define new grading form from scratch or create new grading form from a template.
-(If you have not used rubrics before, then you will need to select define new grading form from scratch.)
+3. Select either define new grading form from scratch or create new grading form from a template.

 Add a Grading Guide

-Be aware that you can use a marking guide (also known as grading guide) instead of a rubric.
+You can use a marking guide (also known as grading guide) instead of a rubric.
 Marking guides and rubrics are similar, but grading guides do not have different rankings for the assignment's criteria.
 This makes marking guides simpler to create than rubrics.
 You can provide a score and a comment to the student.
-For a more detailed explanation, see the Moodle.org help site on this topic.

 Set up Anonymous Grading